cppalliance/safe-cpp/proposal/draft.md

 * A superset of C++ with a _safe subset_.
 Undefined behavior is prohibited from originating in the safe subset.
 * The safe and unsafe parts of the language are clearly delineated, and users must explicitly leave the safe context to use unsafe operations.
 * The safe subset must remain _useful_.
 If we get rid of a crucial unsafe technology, like unions and pointers, we should supply a safe alternative, like choice types and borrows.
 A safe toolchain is not useful if it's so inexpressive you can't get your work done.
 * The new system can't break existing code.
 If you point a Safe C++ compiler at existing C++ code, that code must compile normally.
 Users opt into the new safety mechanisms.
-Safe C++ is an extension of C++.
-It's not a new language.
+Safe C++ is an extension of C++. _It's not a new language_.

 ## A safe program